-The following Directors of the Trustee Company are members of the Plan but not all are contributing members: Gary Lucas and Piers Woolston (active), Martin Read, Andy Jermy, Alan Batley and Greg Connell (Deferred) and Richard Archer and George Prior (both pensioners).
+The following Directors of the Trustee Company are members of the Plan: Piers Woolston (active), Martin Read, Andy Jermy, Alan Batley and Greg Connell (Deferred) and Richard Archer and George Prior (both pensioners).
 Their contributions and pensions are in accordance with the rules of the Plan.